YaXiaoye/FrameHanger/README.md

 ## Disclaimer

-A research prototype, use at your own risk under the License.
+A research prototype, use at your own risk.
 Thanks

 If you feel this tool is helpful, citing the paper is highly encouraged.